jedrichards/node-deployment/README.md

 [Monit](http://mmonit.com/monit) is a utility for managing and monitoring all sorts of UNIX system resources (processes, web services, files, directories  etc).
 We'll be using it to monitor the health of our proxy Node app, and indeed any other apps we decide to host on this box.

 As mentioned above Upstart will automatically respawn services that bomb unexpectedly.
 However the system process that Upstart monitors could be alive and well but the underlying Node web app could be frozen and not responding to requests.
-Therefore a more reliable way of checking on our app's health is to actually make a HTTP request and this is where Monit comes in handy - we can set up Monit in such a way that unless it gets a `HTTP 200 OK` response code back from a request to our app it will alert us and attempt to restart it.
+Therefore a more reliable way of checking on our app's health is to actually make a HTTP request and this is where Monit comes in handy - we can set up Monit in such a way that unless it gets a `HTTP 200 OK` response code back from a request to our app it will alert us and then attempt to restart it.
 This is why we added the special `/ping` route to our app - it's a light weight response that Monit can hit that just returns the text `OK` and a `HTTP 200`.

-So just to re-iterate: Upstart restarts the app on system reboot and crashes and provides the start/stop command line API while Monit keeps tabs on its status while it is running and restarts it if it looks unhealthy.
+So just to re-iterate: Upstart restarts the app on system reboot/crash and provides the start/stop command line API while Monit keeps tabs on its status while it is running and restarts if it starts looking unhealthy.
+Monit is pretty powerful, and it can monitor all sorts of process metrics (uptime, cpu usage, memory usage etc.) but for our purposes we're just keeping it simple for now.

 I installed Monit via `apt-get` on Ubuntu 10.04.
 Everything went more or less smoothly, and most of the information you need is in the docs.
-One caveat is that although the docs say that after installation all you need to run is `sudo monit` to start everything I found that I also needed to run `sudo monit start all` to get things fully under way.
-Maybe rebooting would have worked as well.

 Monit is configured via the `/etc/monit/monitrc` file, and [here's](https://github.com/jedrichards/node-deployment/blob/master/monitrc) my example.
 The file is commented but broadly speaking my `monitrc` is doing the following things:

-- Checking on the health of the `proy-node-app` via its special `/ping` route.
+- Checking on the health of the `proxy-node-app` via its special `/ping` route.
 - Exposes Monit's web-based front end on a specific port and controls access via a username and password.
-- Sends me an email via Gmail's SMTP servers when there's an alert.
+- Sends email via Gmail's SMTP servers when there's an alert.
-- Monitors Apache and MySQL too, just for kicks.

-Monit also exposes a start/stop command line API to its monitored services via commands like `sudo monit start servicename` etc. By managing your services via Monit's API (as opposed to Upstart's) you generate more verbose and accurate status/alert output from Monit.
+Once you've got Monit configured you can check the config file's syntax for errors like so:

+	sudo monit -t

+And the start Monit like this:

+	sudo monit
+	sudo monit start all

+If you've tweaked the config file and want to see the changes:

+	sudo monit reload

+Once Monit is properly up and running it exposes a similar command line API to Upstart.
+The benefit of using Monit's over Upstart's is that you'll get more accurate and verbose status updates and alerts.
+What's more if you stop the app via Upstart (`sudo stop proxy-node-app`) Monit will just go ahead and restart it soon after, but stopping via Monit will stop monitoring too.

+	sudo monit restart proxy-node-app
+	sudo monit stop proxy-node-app
+	etc.

-### Future thoughts
+### Future thoughts, improvements?

 ### References and links